-The Group has established a number of defined benefit plans providing pensions and other post-employment benefits for its personnel worldwide.
+The Group has established a number of defined benefit plans providing The Group has also unfunded post-emple pensions and other post-employment benefits for its personnel world-wide.
 The U.S., the UK, Germany and the Netherlands are the countries having major defined benefit plans comprising approximately 90% of the Group consolidated defined benefit obligation.